Čakovci: History

+On April 12, 1993 Serb paramilitaries in the SAO Eastern Slavonia, Baranja and Western Syrmia burned down the local Roman Catholic church in the village.

 Education

 There is one 8 year elementary school in Čakovci.
 Since many historical documents were destroyed during Croatian War of Independence there are no certain information about school historical work.
 After Eastern Slavonia, Baranja and Western Syrmia were reintegrated into Croatia through UNTAES mandate, in 1997/8 school began to work with 107 students.
 Although village is not the seat of municipality, local school is central schools on its territory.
 Schools in Tompojevci, Mikluševci, Bokšić and Berak are branch schools (područna škola/područne škole) of Elementary School Čakovci.
 Today, classes are held in Croatian and Gaj Latin script with elective classes fostering Rusyn and culture, and the Hungarian language and culture.
 In first years after reintegration school was one of institutions that offered parallel classes in Serbian and Croatian.
 Today students that want to study fully in Serbian and Cyrillic script study in nearby Negoslavci.

 Culture

 In 1953 the Hungarian community established the Petőfi Sándor Cultural-Artistic Association, which is still active today.
 From 1968 until 1998 association used name Cultural-Artistic Brotherhood and Unity.
 Association brings together different age groups, from school children to elderly, who help to preserve Hungarian old customs and costumes.
 It has around 70 members.
 Association often participate in events in Hungary, Romania and Vojvodina in Serbia.